July 3, 2022; updated 13 July, 2023

 - You must bring proof of identity when attending to the site.

 - If you agree to the previously stated terms and rules, the relevant waiver must be signed.
-It can be accessed through this link.
+Click here to download the waiver.

-- If you a desire to volunteer and undertake training in archaeological fieldwork but are under legal age (less than eighteen), please have your parent or legal guardian approve your volunteer work through this link.
+- If you a desire to volunteer and undertake training in archaeological fieldwork but are under legal age (less than eighteen years of age), please have your parent or legal guardian approve your volunteer work through this link.
 Your parent or legal guardian must be present on site with you during working hours.

 Physical health recommendations